luongtran/mysexdata/README.md

 <p>This API provides information about users and his friendships between other users as well as user lovers, messages, pictures and geolocation.
 There are eight controllers that correspond to each resource: User, Friendship, Lover, Experience, Photo, Message, Geosexe and Session.
 Last controller is used to manage user sessions during app and authenticate each request.
+<p> Also, we created some models that corresponds to database table and some views for each model to show the json response content .

 <h4>Authentication</h4>
 <p>MSD use Basic Authentication thorugh an aphanumerical token.
 This token is provided by the server the first time you register in app, then,